Today I’m sharing a little snippet of lake life – and something that has been such a source of embarrassment for me!

 One night Szuka ran away during her evening pee and I took off after her in my nightgown.
 When I reached the road, I remembered that without street lights and our home’s motion lights, it’s really dark at night!
 Then I remembered I was in the woods.
 At night.
 Alone.
 At night.
 Undeterred, I started jogging down the road until I found Szuka, who looked startled, like “oh sh*t, I thought you don’t come out at night”.

 Being able to be outside, in the dark and alone, seems ridiculous but that was a huge accomplishment for me.
-Everything else was easy to adapt to, so when I finally felt comfortable in the woods at night, the country finally felt like home.
+Everything else about lake life was easy to adapt to, so when I finally felt comfortable in the woods at night, the country finally felt like home.